techsolutions-ltd/dascoin-blockchain/README.md

     cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo .
     make

-**NOTE:** dascoin-blockchain requires an [OpenSSL](https://www.openssl.org/) version in the 1.0.x series.
+**NOTE:** DasCoin Blockchain requires an [OpenSSL](https://www.openssl.org/) version in the 1.0.x series.
 OpenSSL 1.1.0 and newer are NOT supported.
 If your system OpenSSL version is newer, then you will need to manually provide an older version of OpenSSL and specify it to CMake using `-DOPENSSL_INCLUDE_DIR`, `-DOPENSSL_SSL_LIBRARY`, and `-DOPENSSL_CRYPTO_LIBRARY`.

-**NOTE:** dascoin-blockchain requires a [Boost](http://www.boost.org/) version in the range [1.57, 1.65].
+**NOTE:** DasCoin Blockchain requires a [Boost](http://www.boost.org/) version in the range [1.57, 1.65].
 Versions earlier than
 1.57 or newer than 1.65 are NOT supported.
 If your system Boost version is newer, then you will need to manually build an older version of Boost and specify it to CMake using `DBOOST_ROOT`.

-**NOTE:** dascoin-blockchain requires a 64-bit operating system to build, and will not build on a 32-bit OS.
+**NOTE:** DasCoin Blockchain requires a 64-bit operating system to build, and will not build on a 32-bit OS.

 After building, the witness node can be launched with: